hamzat69/hamzat69/README.md

 - 👋 I’m @hamzat69
 - 👀 I’m interested in solving difficult & complex problems through efficient and logical solutions
-- 🌱 I’m mastering Data Science w/ Python using Pandas, NumPy, Matplotlib & Seaborn
+- 🌱 I’m mastering all things Data Science & Artifical Intelligence
-- 📫 You may reach me at hsshuhratov@gmail.com
+- 📫 Reach me at hsshuhratov@gmail.com

 <!---
 hamzat69/hamzat69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.